Campari, the classic red – with chocolate

-Balancing bitter, zesty Campari with sweet notes of cocoa, the bittersweet chocolate and Grand Marnier find their perfect partner in Campari, making this cocktail a beautifully indulgent after-dinner treat; or sip while sitting by the log fire – although a nice hot radiator would be a cosy substitute.
+Balancing bitter, zesty Campari with sweet notes of cocoa, the bittersweet chocolate and Grand Marnier find their perfect partner in Campari.
+They combine to make this cocktail a beautifully indulgent after-dinner treat; or sip while sitting by the log fire – although a nice hot radiator would be a cosy substitute.

 Campari Chocolate Orange Negroni

 25ml Vermouth Rosso